 Module 1 runs for the first three months.
-Trainees receive a weekly one-on-one tutoring session with Editor-in-Chief Tabitha Stapely as well as a two-hour group training session that runs every Saturday morning at 10am.
+Trainees receive a weekly one-on-one tutoring session with Editor-in-Chief Tabitha Stapely as well as a two-hour group training session that runs every Monday morning at 10am.

 Module 2 runs for the second three months of the scheme.
 Trainees continue to receive the weekly one-on-one tutoring session but the Saturday group training session is replaced with group support session during which trainees can develop their own work with more freedom with guidance and feedback.

 - Run your own publication from day one.